UPPMAX/uppmax4DL/docs/isolated_envs.md

     - To use self-installed Python packages in a batch script, you also need to load the above mentioned modules and activate the environment.
 An example of this will follow later in the course.
     - To see which Python packages you, yourself, have installed, you can use `pip list --user` while the environment you have installed the packages in is active.
 To see all packages, use `pip list`.

-???
-"Other tools perhaps covered in the future"
-    - [pixi](https://pixi.sh/latest/): package management tool for developers
-        - It allows the developer to install libraries and applications in a reproducible way.
-Use pixi cross-platform, on Windows, Mac and Linux.
-        - could replace conda/mamba

-    - [uv](https://docs.astral.sh/uv/): An extremely fast Python package and project manager, written in Rust.
-        - A single tool to replace pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and more

 ## Virtual environment - venv & virtualenv